blairelep22/blairelep22/README.md

 ### Hi there 👋

 # 💫 About Me:
-My name is Blaire Lepore.
-I am currently a senior studying computer science at Belmont University. <br>I have already completed courses in data structures and algorithms, computer organization, architecture, and engineering, along with various programming classes.<br>I am looking to improve my skills for future employment
+Hello!
+My name is Blaire and I am currently a senior studying computer science at Belmont University. <br>I have already completed courses in data structures and algorithms, computer organization, architecture, and engineering, along with various programming classes.<br>I am looking to improve my skills for future employment

 ## 🌐 Socials: